Samsung Galaxy Z Fold3 review: Unrivaled despite some weaknesses

 Comparison with the Samsung Galaxy S21 Ultra & Huawei P50 Pro

 Last but not least, we want to compare the cameras with the competition in different situations.
-Here, on the one hand, the Galaxy S21 Ultra and, on the other hand, the Huawei P50 Pro on.
-At the P50 Pro it is important to mention that the following night shots are all im Automatic mode and were not recorded in night mode because the results are usually better in automatic mode.
+Here, on the one hand, the Galaxy S21 Ultra and, on the other hand, the Huawei P50 Pro With the P50 Pro, it is important to mention that the following night shots are all taken in Automatic mode and were not recorded in night mode because the results are usually better in automatic mode.

 Somewhat surprisingly, the Samsung Galaxy Z Fold3 with the main camera delivers the slightly sharper and lower-noise photos in good light conditions compared to the S21 Ultra.
-That P50 Pro goes a step further, but the difference is by no means big.
-Overall, there are no big differences in terms of color reproduction, only green tones are displayed slightly better on both Samsung smartphones than on the Huawei.
-If we switch to the ultra wide-angle camera, there are minimal differences in sharpness in favor of the S21 Ultra and P50 Pro.
+That P50 Pro goes a step further, but the difference is by no means huge.
+In terms of color reproduction, there are no major differences overall, only green tones are displayed slightly better by both Samsung smartphones than by the Huawei.
+If we switch to the ultra-wide-angle camera, there are minimal differences in sharpness in favor of the S21 Ultra and P50 Pro.

-As soon as the light conditions get worse, the Z Fold3 actually performs slightly better, even though it has the much smaller sensor on paper.
-The Z Fold3 is marginally beaten in terms of sharpness, but the S21 Ultra surprisingly fails across the board in terms of white balance, colors and the noise level and clearly has to admit defeat to the Fold3.
-The P50 Pro still delivers the best lowlight shots and that without night mode.
+As soon as the lighting conditions get worse, the Z Fold3 actually performs a little better, even though it has the much smaller sensor on paper.
+The Z Fold3 has to admit defeat in terms of sharpness, but in terms of white balance, colors and noise level, the S21 Ultra surprisingly fails across the board and has to admit defeat to the Fold3.
+However, the P50 Pro still delivers the best low-light shots and the without night mode.

 Others - great speakers, decent vibration motor, waterproof and more